zshoals/ECX-Haxe-Notes/README.md

 	world.invalidate();
 }
 ```
-Why does ECX udpate everything by using @:privateAccess?
+Why does ECX update everything by using @:privateAccess?
 It is a mystery.